aspose-slides/Aspose.Slides-Documentation/en/cpp/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 ## **Get Transparency of Image**

-Aspose.Slides allows you to get the transparency of an image.
+Aspose.Slides allows you to get the transparency effect applied to an image.
 This C++ code demonstrates the operation:

 ```c++
 auto presentation = System::MakeObject<Presentation>(u"Test.pptx");